TheGuildofSnails/SpacerTimes-Website/src/pages/scripts/sanityerased2-thehorrorwithin.md

 We got you this far didn't we?

 ## MELVIN
-To do a job you asked me to do!
+To do a job you forced me to do!

 ## UNKNOWN MALE VOICE
 Focus.
 There must be a key nearby.